deejaycodes/survey-API/Readme.md

 # Libraries Used

 - Mocha - For running unit tests
-- Restidy - Popular framework with a lean set of features for running apps
+- Express - Express. js is a free and open-source web application framework for Node. js.
-- Jest - For testing purpose
+ It is used for designing and building web applications quickly and easily.

 # Todo